 How Do I Do it Already?

-You should now have 2 instances of Tabular Editor open, one connected to each template file.
+You should now have 2 instances of Tabular Editor open, one connected to each running instance of PBI Desktop.

 Copy the Measures

-First you have to make the measures in the source template visible.
+First you have to make the measures in the source file visible (if you can’t see them).

 - In Tabular Editor, from the view menu (1), select Measures (2).
 Note the measures are visible (3 below).

-- Multi select all measures from the list.
+- Multi select all measures from the list (the ones you want to copy, anyway).
 Select the first one, hold Shift and click the last one.

 - Copy the measures (Ctrl+C)